aregsar/aregsarblog/blog/2020/laravel-app-with-mysql-in-docker/index.md

 docker-compose up -d
 ```

+In the following sections, I list various ways of connecting to the MySQL server running in the container.
+These include connecting with command line clients, connecting from php code from within our Laravel project as well as connecting with artisan Tinker and artisan database migrations.

 ## Connecting using mysqlsh cli

 > Note: make sure no space between the -p option an password